kylefarris/clamscan/README.md

     scan_recursively: true, // Choosing false here will save some CPU cycles
     scan_log: '/var/log/node-clam', // You're a detail-oriented security professional.
     debug_mode: true // This will put some debug info in your js console
     file_list: '/home/webuser/scan_files.txt', // path to file containing list of files to scan
     clamscan: {
         path: '/usr/bin/clam', // I dunno, maybe your clamscan is just call "clam"
         db: '/usr/bin/better_clam_db', // Path to a custom virus definition database
         scan_archives: false, // Choosing false here will save some CPU cycles
         active: false // you don't want to use this at all because it's evil },
     clamdscan: {
         socket: '/var/run/clamd.scan/clamd.sock', // This is pretty typical
         host: '127.0.0.1', // If you want to connect locally but not through socket
         port: 12345, // Because, why not
         path: '/bin/clamdscan', // Special path to the clamdscan binary on your server
-		config_file: __dirname + '/logs/clamscan-log', // logs file in your app directory
+        local_fallback: true, // Use local preferred binary to scan if socket/tcp fails
+        config_file: '/etc/clamd.d/daemon.conf', // A fairly typical config location
         multiscan: false, // You hate speed and multi-threaded awesome-sauce
         reload_db: true, // You want your scans to run slow like with clamscan
         active: false // you don't want to use this at all because it's evil },
-	preference: 'clamscan' // If clamscan is found and active, it will be used by default });
+    preference: 'clamscan' // If clamscan is found and active, it will be used by default
+});
 ```

+#### A note about using this module via sockets or TCP

+As of version 0.9, this module supports communication with a local or remote ClamAV daemon through Unix Domain sockets or a TCP port.
+If you supply both in your configuration object, the UNIX Domain option will be used.
+The module will not fallback to using the alternative Host/Port method.
+If you wish to connect via Host/Port and not a Socket, please either omit the `socket` property in the config object or use `socket: null`.

+If you specify a valid clamscan/clamdscan binary in your config and you set `clamdscan.local_fallback: true` in your config, this module will fallback to the traditional way this module has worked&mdash;using a binary directly.

+Also, there are some caveats to using the socket/tcp based approach:

+* The following configuration items are not honored (unless the module falls back to binary method):
+    * `remove_infected` - remote clamd service config will dictate this
+    * `quarantine_infected` - remote clamd service config will dictate this
+    * `scan_log` - remote clamd service config will dictate this
+    * `file_list` - this simply won't be available
+    * `clamscan.db` - only available on fallback
+    * `clamscan.scan_archives` - only available on fallback
+    * `clamscan.path` - only available on fallback
+    * `clamdscan.config_file` - only available on fallback
+    * `clamdscan.path` - only available on fallback

 ## API